infusephp/framework/README.md

 ## Why another MVC framework?

-Infuse is the culmination of best practices that I learned through developing PHP web applications.
-My aim is to pass on what I learned for other's benefit.
-This framework has been built to my own taste.
-If something does not look right or feels wrong, I would love to hear about it in the issues.
+Infuse has served me well on many projects in the past, which makes this a highly opinionated framework.
+My aim is to make this available for the benefit of others.
+If something does not look right, I would love to hear about it in the issues.

 ## Documentation